Printing and Publishing House of Orujov brothers: History

 advertisements in the newspapers for the works they published.
 The brothers also built a customer network.
-Mirza Alakbar Sabir, an outstanding Azerbaijani poet, also worked in the printing house as a proof-reader.
-In 1917, the Baku Council of Peoples Commissars closed the publishing house under the pretext of nationalization.
+Mirza Alakbar Sabir, an outstanding Azerbaijani poet, also worked in the printing house as a proofreader.
+In 1917, the Baku Council of People's Commissars closed the publishing house under the pretext of nationalization.
 After the proclamation of the Azerbaijan Democratic Republic, on 18 September 1919, the printing house was revived again.
-The Ministry of Public Education of Azerbaijan allocated 468 380 manats to the publishing house.
+Azerbaijan's Ministry of Public Education allocated 468,380 manats to the publishing house.
 However, after the occupation of Azerbaijan, the publishing house was closed, and the brothers returned to Barda.
-Oruj Orujev was repressed.
+Oruj Orujov was repressed.
 He was exiled together with Ruhulla Akhundov.
-Later he was rehabilitated and returned to Azerbaijan.
-Oruj Orujev died on 2 March 1954.
+Later, he was rehabilitated and returned to Azerbaijan.
+Oruj Orujov died on 2 March 1954.